Is A Free Psychologist Real? Online Therapy For Mental Health

 Employee assistance plans

 Many employers and corporate employers have employee assistance programs.
-Although they may not be used for long-term care, the professionals you speak with could be able to help you find continuing treatment options with a licensed therapist online or in-person that fits your budget.
+Although they may not be used for long-term care, the professionals you speak with could be able to help you find continuing treatment options with a licensed psychologist online or in-person that fits your budget.

 A primary care physician